Sadique-Amin/Bachelor-Thesis-Project-Report/README.md

 ## Citation

-If you use this work or refer to the thesis, please cite as: S. Amin, “Model-Free Residual Stress Approximation,” B.Tech Thesis, Dept. of Civil Engineering, IIT Kharagpur, 2024.
+If you use this work or refer to the thesis, please cite as: S. Amin, B. Banerjee, “Model-Free Residual Stress Approximation,” B.Tech Thesis, Dept. of Civil Engineering, IIT Kharagpur, 2024.

 ## License